-Between 2010 and 2014, 6,191 acres of wetlands were established, rehabilitated or reestablished on agricultural lands in the Chesapeake Bay watershed.
+Between 2010 and 2015, 7,623 acres of wetlands were established, rehabilitated or reestablished on agricultural lands in the Chesapeake Bay watershed.
 The Chesapeake Bay Program has a goal to create or reestablish 85,000 acres of wetlands by 2025.
 Under this goal, 83,000 acres should be created or reestablished on agricultural lands.
-Just over seven percent of the wetlands on agricultural lands goal has been achieved.
+Nine percent of the wetlands on agricultural lands goal has been achieved.

 Healthy wetlands are vital to a healthy Chesapeake Bay.
 Located where land meets water, wetlands trap polluted runoff and slow of the flow of nutrients, sediment and chemical contaminants into rivers, streams and the Bay.
 By soaking up stormwater and dampening storm surges, wetlands slow the erosion of shorelines and protect properties from floods.
 Wetlands also provide critical habitat for fish, birds, mammals and invertebrates, and support recreational fishing and hunting across the watershed.